Events in Penkhull

 Every July since 2004 the Mysteries have been bringing the community together for a great family fun day.

-Due to the Coronavirus crisis, this year's event has been postponed and the next event will take place in 2021
+Due to the Coronavirus crisis, plans for 2020 have been postponed and the next event will take place in 2021

 For more information and to be involved please visit their website: